kilfour/QuickFuzzr/reference.md

 ExtFuzzr.Unique<T>(this FuzzrOf<T> fuzzr, object key)
 ```

-- Multiple unique fuzzrs can be defined in one 'composed' fuzzr, without interfering with eachother by using a different key.
+- Multiple unique Fuzzrs can be defined in one 'composed' Fuzzr, without interfering with eachother by using a different key.
-- When using the same key for multiple unique fuzzrs all values across these fuzzrs are unique.
+- When using the same key for multiple unique Fuzzrs all values across these Fuzzrs are unique.
 - An overload exist taking a function as an argument allowing for a dynamic key.

 **Exceptions:**
-- `UniqueValueExhaustedException`: When the fuzzr cannot find enough unique values within the retry limit.
+- `UniqueValueExhaustedException`: When the Fuzzr cannot find enough unique values within the retry limit.
 ### Where

 **Signature:**